rickhull/device_control/README.md

 Notice, this is a module, not a class.
 This module is intended to be mixed in to a class in order provide (and guarantee) the pattern of behavior.
-Any class which wants to mix in Processor should thus, at minimum, define:
+Any class which wants to mix in Updateable should thus, at minimum, define:

 * `initialize`
 * `input=`